beetbox/beets/docs/reference/config.rst

     singleton: Non-Album/$artist/$title

 Note the use of ``$albumartist`` instead of ``$artist``; this ensure that albums will be well-organized.
-(For more about these format strings, see :doc:`pathformat`.)
+For more about these format strings, see :doc:`pathformat`.

-.. _Python template string:
+.. _template string:
     http://docs.python.org/library/string.html#template-strings
 .. _MusicBrainz release type:
     http://wiki.musicbrainz.org/ReleaseType